prioberoi/deep-learning-img-recognition/README.md

 At each iteration the output and loss are backpropogated to compute the gradients, which then updates parameters.

-The model is tested every 500 iterations
+The model is tested every 500 iterations so we can look at the change in accuracy and loss over iterations
 ```
 # Carry out testing every 500 training iterations.
 test_interval: 500
 ```

-This defines a learning rate of 0.01 and a momentum of 0.9.
 For SGD, caffe recommends that the learning rate be around 0.01 and that it drops by a constant factor (`gamma`) throughout training.

-We have a learning rate decay policy of "inv", which means the learning rate changes at each iteration in this way: base_lr * (1 + gamma * iter) ^ (- power)
+This defines a learning rate (`base_lr`) of 0.01 and a momentum of 0.9.
+The learning rate decay policy of "inv",  means the learning rate decreases at each iteration in this way: base_lr * (1 + gamma * iter) ^ (- power)

 With deep networks, finding the right balance for the learning rate means increasing performance and reducing training time.
-The inv configuration below means the learning rate decreases gradually over time, which means large changes at the begiining of training and subsequently smaller updates to weights as training continues.
+The inv configuration decreases the learning rate gradually over time, which results in larger changes at the beginning of training and subsequently smaller updates to weights as training continues.

 ```
 # The base learning rate, momentum and the weight decay of the network.